cmu-phil/Spectral/README.md

   + colimits need to be spectrified
 - long exact sequence from cofiber sequences of spectra
   + indexed on ℤ, need to splice together LES's
+- Parametrized and unreduced homology
 - Cup product on cohomology groups
-- Parametrized and unreduced homology
+- Show that the spectral sequence respect the cup product structure of cohomology
 - Steenrod squares
 - ...